ominux/DataEngineering/README.md

 ## Statistics
 - Understanding the mean, variance, size of data.
-  - This allows further analysis into which algorithm would be suitable
+  - This allows further analysis
+    - Which algorithm would be suitable
+    - The metric for the scoring function and loss function
+    - Establish a baseline score by using the simplest model, this shows if task is too easy or errors in data if baseline doesn't meet expectation.
+- Check if dataset is skewed
+   - e.g. Too many examples for a class in a Classification task
+   - If it is skewed,
+       use F-score instead of Accuracy = (numCorrect/numPredict)

 ## Algorithms
 - Code for the various machine learning algorithms

 ## Visualization
 - Display output from algorithm and accuracy.
+- Visualize data and errors.
+- Analyze how hyperparameters affect performance
+- Hyperparamters:
+  - Size of training data
+  - Number of weights, hidden layers
 - D3.js